 A bad breeding season, no access to Thames Water land, further Covid restrictions...
 Ringing totals were low, but where were the bright spots?

 Given the restricted activities due to site closures and social distancing, it's not surprising that the ringing total was low; but there were still some highlights.

 Highlights included record annual totals for Coal Tit, Blue Tit, Robin, Reed Warbler; and equal record for Tawny Owl.

 After a challenging year for birds, our ringing totals were the lowest for six years, but we did ring our 141st new species.

-Ringing and Results Reed Warbler (Roger Emmens)Pullus ringing does give interesting results Toby Spall has been a dedicated nest-finder and pullus-ringer for more years than he cares to remember – you may have read his article in the recent issue of BTO News.
-But he still finds great pleasure in small rewards from this activity, […]
+Toby Spall has long been a dedicated nest-finder and pullus-ringer - you may have read his article in the recent issue of BTO News.
+But he still finds great pleasure in small rewards from this activity, as he explains here.

-Ringing and Results Ringing review of 2017 Ringing highlights included 10 Little Grebes, 3 Great Crested Grebes, Nightingale and Tree Pipit, and records for Black-headed Gull, Blue Tit, Chiffchaff and Goldfinch.
-The table shows the totals of birds ringed at Rye Meads by species, covering the last two complete calendar years and the grand totals […]
+Ringing highlights included 10 Little Grebes, 3 Great Crested Grebes, Nightingale and Tree Pipit, and records for Black-headed Gull, Blue Tit, Chiffchaff and Goldfinch.